-VCA is seeking an experienced practitioner and academic to lead artistic, pedagogical and research vision in Dance.
-This is a continuing (tenure-track) appointment as Senior Lecturer/Associate Professor/Professor of Dance, and the successful candidate will for the first three to five years, lead the program and its development work with the Director of the VCA to build a strong and dynamic Dance program across the undergraduate and graduate studies areas.
+The Victorian College of the Arts is seeking an experienced practitioner and academic to lead artistic, pedagogical and research vision in Theatre.
+This is a continuing (tenure-track) appointment as Associate Professor or Professor in Theatre, and the successful candidate will be offered the position of Head of Theatre, for a period of three years in the first instance and will work with the Director of the VCA to build a strong and dynamic Theatre program across the undergraduate and graduate studies areas.